millicentaumaomondi/sql_capstone_project/README.md

 Dataset
 -------

-The canonical CSV files are in the repository `csv_files` folder:
+The CSV files can be found [here](https://drive.google.com/drive/folders/1moeWYoUtUklJO6NJdWo9OV8zWjRn0rjN) in the `csv_files` folder:

 - `company_dim.csv` — company dimension data
 - `job_postings_fact.csv` — the main fact table of job postings with salary and job metadata
 - `skills_dim.csv` — canonical list of skills
 - `skills_job_dim.csv` — join table mapping skills to job postings

-Note: The CSVs are shipped with the repo under `sql_capstone_project/csv_files/`.

 # Background
 The project aims to provide insights into the job market for data analysts by analyzing job postings data.
 It focuses on identifying high-demand skills, top-paying job roles, and the relationships between skills and salaries.
 The analysis is based on a dataset of job postings, which includes information about job titles, companies, required skills, and salary ranges.